Feedback is a gift.

 There is no shortage of people to learn from at Nova.

-We recognize that we are only as great as the sum of our parts and believe that every individual at Nova makes a meaningful contribution in knowledge, expertise, skill, personality, and/or perspective.
+We are only as great as the sum of our parts and believe that every individual at Nova makes a meaningful contribution in knowledge, expertise, skill, personality, and/or perspective.
 We go above and beyond to find talent from diverse places.
 At Nova, you'll find people coming from not only top schools but also non-traditional backgrounds.

 You’ll start with product brainstorming with cross-functional team members, eventually deploy your work to prod, and do everything in between.

 Engineers not only get the opportunity to fully own our work, but also are expected to.
 We value engineers who want ownership and step up, no matter how small or large the task.
-Many projects are cross-functional in nature (with stakeholders in legal & compliance, biz dev, and/or customer success), so engineers need to be proactive in facilitating necessary discussions so that our projects succeed.
+Many projects are cross-functional in nature (with stakeholders in legal & compliance, biz dev, and/or customer success), so engineers need to be proactive in facilitating discussions so that our projects succeed.

 One great example of start-to-finish ownership is Annie spearheading our Admin Dashboard.
 She started from scratch, studied mocks for dashboards from Dribbble, worked with Product to design initial features, and built the full stack.
 Throughout the project, other team members helped with brainstorming, knowledge sharing, code reviews, and QA.
 Annie also hosted a team-wide “bug bash” on her own initiative to ensure releasing the best product.